River Seine ~ Rouen ~ Paris ~ Marne Canals ~ Champagne ~ Reims

 Johanna is a beautifully converted hotel barge for six guests cruising through the northern regions of Belgium and France.
 Available for charter or...
 Read more

-Aslaug is a handsome purpose-built and comprehensively equipped hotel barge that cruises the River Somme in Picardy.
-She offers comfort and value...
+Aslaug is a handsome purpose-built and comprehensively equipped hotel barge that now offers cruises in two regions - along the river Marne in the...
 Read more

 Guided by decades of river cruise ship experience, Raymonde is one of CroisiEurope's fleet of five up-to-the-minute hotel barges.
 She has eleven...
 Read more